two-dogs/the-kennel/links.md

 * for upgrade info http://community.linuxmint.com/tutorial/view/2
 * http://packages.linuxmint.com/index.php
 * http://packages.ubuntu.com/

-> http://sourceforge.net/p/boot-repair/home/Home/ repair grub without a re-install
+* http://sourceforge.net/p/boot-repair/home/Home/ repair grub without a re-install
 * Issues with KDE apps

 > If you're experiencing issues with KDE apps (Okular, Gwenview, KStars..etc) run the following command:

-`apt install kdelibs-bin kdelibs5-data kdelibs5-plugins`
+`sudo apt install kdelibs-bin kdelibs5-data kdelibs5-plugins`

 > Note: These issues do not affect the KDE edition.
 A regression in KDE 4.14 prevents these applications from working fine out of the box outside of KDE.